-Despite your best intentions, did spring cleaning fall by the wayside again this year?
-It’s hard to focus on cleaning when you have too much stuff and no place to put it.
-When you’re ready to roll up your sleeves and tackle the clutter, there are plenty of home organization techniques and resources available.
+When you look around your house, does it feel like you have too much stuff and no place to put it all?
+It’s hard to restore order in your kingdom once you feel like you’ve lost it, but if you’re ready to roll up your sleeves and tackle the chaos, there are plenty of home organization techniques and resources available to help.

-Organization experts don’t all approach their life work with the same methodology, but they do agree that if you eliminate clutter and embrace home organization, you’ll enjoy reduced stress and increased productivity.
-You’ll save money too, because when you know where you keep all your toner cartridges, you also know how many you have – and you won’t keep buying things you don’t need.
+While organization experts don’t all approach their work with the same methodology, they do agree that eliminating clutter leads to reduced stress and increased productivity.
+It can also save you money, because when you know where things are, you know your personal inventory and won’t buy more of what you don’t need.